 All flaps on the top and bottom of the box are connected as a whole piece.
 When folded, the staples are driven through the center of the carton.
 This style has a very tight closure on the top and bottom.

-Copy right by Shanghai Deding Packaging Material Co.,ltd. All rights reserved.
+Copyright by Shanghai DE Printed Box.
+All rights reserved.